Jwink3101/dfb/docs/cold_storage.md

 Note that order *does matter* if you have any prune actions but otherwise doesn't.
 This is because the prune will delete the entry from the database which it can't do it added in the wrong order.

+Note that `dbimport` does *not* upload the files to the remote.
+You can put them there manually but it won't matter for future imports.

 ## Prune

 Pruning follows a similar path to backup.
 First run prune with `--dump`.
 This will return line-delimited json like